dart-lang/site-www/src/language/class-modifiers.md

 This allows you to create a switch over those subtypes that is statically ensured to be [_exhaustive_][exhaustive].

 The `sealed` modifier prevents a class from being extended or implemented outside of its own library.
-Sealed classes also prevent construction, and are therefore implicitly [abstract](#abstract).

 The compiler is aware of any possible direct subtypes because they can only exist in the same library.
 This allows the compiler to alert you when a switch does not